JacobREdwards/JacobREdwards/README.md

-# Hi there, I’m Jacob 👋
+# Jacob Edwards

+M.S.
+Applied Artificial Intelligence candidate at the University of San Diego.

 ## What I Do
 I build machine learning and data science projects with Python and SQL, with a focus on data cleaning, exploratory analysis, predictive modeling, and NLP.
 I’m especially interested in turning messy real-world datasets into models and tools that support clearer decisions.